 Overall, an outline helps you craft a great story by:

-- Identifying essential plot points and stages of development – exposition, rising action, climax, falling action, resolution
+- Identifying essential and basic plot points and stages of development – exposition, rising action, climax, falling action, resolution

 - Fleshing out characters, including their motivations, backgrounds, and strengths and weaknesses